php-fig/fig-standards/proposed/simplecache.md

      * @return int|bool The new value on success and false on failure */ public function decrement($key, $step = 1);

-    /**
-     * Identify if an item is in the cache.
-     * NOTE: It is recommended that exists() is only to be used for cache warming type purposes
-     * and not to be used within your live applications operations for get/set, as this method
-     * is subject to a race condition where your exists() will return true and immediately after,
-     * another script can remove it making the state of your app out of date.
-     *
-     * @param string $key The cache item key
-     *
-     * @return bool
-     */
-    public function exists($key);

 }
 ```